 15 Mar Does Anterior Pelvic Tilt Cause Back Pain

-Before we answer the question of the article let me first explain the components of the pelvis, or pelvic girdle.
+Before I answer that question, let me first explain the components of the pelvis, or pelvic girdle.

-The pelvic girdle is made up of the sacrum, coccyx and the hip bones which are in turn made of the ilium, ischium and pubis.
-The functions of these structures are the transfer weight from the upper body to the lower body, to provide an enormous amount of attachment sites for various tendons and ligaments and to protect the pelvic viscera.
-So, as we can hopefully see, the pelvic girdle is a very important part of our anatomy and maintaining its proper function and health is crucial to our overall health.
+The pelvic girdle is made up of the sacrum, coccyx and the hip bones (ilium, ischium and pubis).
+The functions of these structures are the transfer weight from the upper body to the lower body.
+They also provide an enormous number of attachment sites for various tendons and ligaments and to protect the pelvic viscera.
+It’s a very important part of our anatomy and maintaining its proper function is crucial to our overall health.

 For those without the gift of an imagination please refer to the image below.

-There is no absolutely defined angle of APT that is deemed most healthy.
-Because of interpersonal differences in anatomical structure some people will have more APT than others and some will have less, without any impact on their lower body or back health.
+There’s no absolutely defined angle of APT that is deemed most healthy.
+Because of interpersonal differences in anatomical structure, some people will have more APT than others and it doesn’t necessarily impact their lower body or back health.
 The generally accepted APT is between 6-13°, which as you can see is quite a variance.

-APT that falls outside of those values is usually greater than 13° – with only around 25% of the population likely to have a neutral or posteriorly tilted pelvis, meaning a pelvis that is either flat or tilted backwards.
+APT that falls outside of those values is usually greater than 13°.
+Only around 25% of the population have a neutral or posteriorly tilted pelvis, meaning a pelvis that is either flat or tilted backwards.

-The causes of APT are usually combination of muscles that are either shortened and facilitated with muscles that are lengthened and inhibited.
+APT is usually caused by a combination of muscles that are shortened and other muscles that are lengthened and inhibited.
 The muscles that are shortened in APT are predominantly the hip flexors and spinal erectors.
 The weakened muscles are usually going to be the abdominal muscles, gluteus maximus and hamstrings.

 So Does Anterior Pelvic Tilt Cause Back Pain?

 Now, we move on to the question of the article.
 I believe this to be an important question because in the area of exercise science and exercise physiology there has been a fairly solid belief that excessive APT can be responsible for back pain.
-The premise makes sense on face value; if the pelvic girdle is held in excessive APT than the lumbar region of the spine will move into excessive lordosis (curvature) and will place stress on the spinal structures and sacroiliac joint, causing pain.
-However, the literature suggests that this isn’t the case.
+The premise makes sense on face value; if the pelvic girdle is held in excessive APT, then the lumbar region of the spine will move into excessive lordosis (curvature).
+This places place stress on the spinal structures and sacroiliac joint, causing pain.
+However, the literature suggests that this isn’t necessarily the case.

 The problem with excessive APT is actually more likely to be related to structures that are situated away from the pelvis.
-When the pelvic girdle is held in excessive APT the femur will begin to rotate internally which will in turn cause the knee to move inward, into what is called a knee valgus position.
+When the pelvic girdle is held in excessive APT the femur will begin to rotate internally.
+This will in turn cause the knee to move inward, into what is called a knee valgus position.